jhmaloney/GP-Mods/README.md

 process data, or build games and applications.
 What's more, GP can turn anything you build into an application.

-## Creating a Mod

-To make your own GP mod, first create a (free!)
-Github account if you don't already have one.
-Then click the "Fork" button in the top-right corner of this repository.
-That will create your own fork on Github.
-If you wish, rename your fork by clicking on the "Settings" tab in your fork.
-Finally, clone your repository on your own computer and start modding!

 ## How GP Works

 GP runs on a virtual machine (VM) that includes a parser for the textual version of GP,